nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108230239.png)

-At this point we can forget about our reverse shell we have been interacting with because we now the ssh server offers up password based authentication and not solely ssh keys.
+At this point we can forget about our reverse shell we have been interacting with because we know the SSH server offers up password based authentication and not solely SSH keys.
 We have successfully set up a port forward and should now head over to the browser and look up our ip and respective port.

 ```bash
 localhost:8080